Join our network. Make change happen.

 Beyond an ‘informed opinion’: evidence-based practice in the built environment

-This study examines the sources of evidence that influence decision-makers who design or develop office buildings, and aims to explain why some managers engage more in evidence-based practice (EBP) than others.
+This study examines the sources of evidence that influence decision-makers who design or develop office buildings, and aims to explain why some managers engage more in evidence-based practice (EBP) than

 Policy Group(s):